This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Doing Business in Malaysia Moving Forward

-Malaysia also introduced its Companies Act 2016, whose purpose was to bring improvements in regard to the business registration process.
+Malaysia also introduced the Companies Act 2016, which aimed to improve the business registration process.
 The act is meant to simplify the incorporation process by dispensing multiple forms, common seals, memorandum and articles of association and making the appointment of a company secretary at the time of incorporation an optional choice.
-This move reduces the time and the cost involved in starting a business in Malaysia.

 Ready to start your business in Malaysia?